trimstray/nginx-admins-handbook/README.md

   > Comments are good for really permanently disable servers or if you want to leave information for historical purposes.

-  > Nginx also provides a `backup` parameter which marks the server as a backup server.
+  > NGINX also provides a `backup` parameter which marks the server as a backup server.
 It will be passed requests when the primary servers are unavailable.
 I use this option rarely for the above purposes and only if I am sure that the backends will work at the maintenance time.

 ###### Example